Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-There are a myriad of concerns to look over in the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are numerous things to be able to examine during the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for landlords and property managers.
+For specialist guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties